jgoerner/meetif.ai/Readme.md

 # What is __Meetif.ai__ about?
 This repository contains a social knowledge graph (_meetif.ai_) for educational purposes.
 It fetches data from the social event platform Meetup.com and creates a graph containing events, groups, members, etc.
-This graph is utilized to generate [INSERT LINK TO UD OR WIKI OF ICEBREAKER]()between people ([INSERT LINK TO ICEBREAKER HERE]()).
+This graph is utilized to generate ["icebreaker"](https://www.urbandictionary.com/define.php?term=Ice%20Breaker)between people ([available ones](#what-icebreaker-are-available)).
 It is noteworthy that the actual raw data is **not contained** in this repository.
-Please see [INSERT LINK TO MEETUP API HERE]() for more information how to communicate with the Meetup.com API.
+Please see [meetup.com/meetup_api](https://www.meetup.com/meetup_api/) for more information how to communicate with the Meetup.com API.

 ![](./docs/readme_0.png)